“These five are a person of integrity’s gifts. Which five?

 A person of integrity gives a gift without adversely affecting himself or others.”

-AN 5.148
+— AN 5.148

-Clear Mountain Update: We Found Land!
+Clear Mountain Land Update: We Did It!

 Over the last three years, Clear Mountain has been searching for land that satisfies a very particular, sacred set of criteria – most importantly a location within a 45-minute drive from downtown Seattle; a reasonable walking distance from a site for receiving alms; a large tract of forested land; and seclusion from noise.